-Government managed forest is a national forest to be managed by the Nepal Government.
+A government-managed forest is a national forest to be managed by Nepal Government.
 Community Forest is a national forest handed over to a user group for its development, conservation and utilization for the collective interest.
 Community forestry management is considered as one of the popular models of decentralization in natural resource management.
 The program encompasses a set of policy and instrumental innovations that were especially designed to empower the local livelihoods through the proper management and utilization of forest products.
-Over the past three decades, the program has undergone a tremendous shift from state-centric and top-down to community-based participatory approach to forest governance by restructuring and reformulating plans and policies related to forest governance in Nepal [10].
-Community forest management (CFM) essentially involves handing over of the national forest to local people over the certain period for protection, management and utilization of the forest product.
-Local forest enterprises advise them on forest rehabilitation.
+Over the past three decades, the program has undergone a tremendous shift from state-centric and top-down to a community-based participatory approach to forest governance by restructuring and reformulating plans and policies related to forest governance in Nepal.
+Community forest management (CFM) essentially involves handing over of the national forest to local people over a certain period for the protection, management and utilization of the forest product.
+Local forest enterprises advise them on forest rehabilitation [12-14].

 Participatory management is mostly practiced in forest management.
-Community forestry is found to be successful practice in management of forest in Nepal.
-Now-a-days forests are being managed scientifically.
+Community forestry is found to be a successful practice in the management of forest in Nepal [12].
+Nowadays forests are being managed scientifically.
 The stewardship and use of forests and forest lands in a way, and at a rate, that maintains their biodiversity, productivity, regeneration capacity, vitality and their potential to fulfill, now and in the future, relevant ecological, economic and social functions, at local, national, and global levels, and that does not cause damage to other ecosystems.
-SFM implementation plan was proposed by [11-12] DoF (Department of Forest) in 2069 with the objective of adoption of the principal of sustainable forest management while adopting the forest management techniques, and support to local and national economy.
-The objective of this study is to evaluate the biomass stock of two differently managed forests (i.e. Community managed forest and government managed forest).
+SFM implementation plan was proposed by DoF (Department of Forest) in 2069 with the objective of adoption of the principle of sustainable forest management while adopting the forest management techniques, and support to local and national economy.
+The aim of this study is to quantify the carbon stock of two differently managed forests (i.e. community-managed forest and government-managed forest).